adambard/learnxinyminutes-docs/visualbasic.html.markdown

         'Copy and paste the above again.
         Console.Write("First number: ")
         Dim a As Double = Console.ReadLine
-        Console.Write("Second number: ") 'Enter second whole number.
+        Console.Write("Second number: ") 'Enter second floating-point number.
-        Dim b As Integer = Console.ReadLine
+        Dim b As Double = Console.ReadLine
-        Dim c As Integer = a + b
+        Dim c As Double = a + b
-        Dim d As Integer = a * b
+        Dim d As Double = a * b
-        Dim e As Integer = a - b
+        Dim e As Double = a - b
-        Dim f As Integer = a / b
+        Dim f As Double = a / b

         'By adding the below lines we are able to calculate the subtract, 'multiply as well as divide the a and b values